 top of page

-We believe our strategy, our portfolio, and our stakeholders need to be in the vanguard of shifting Impact Measurement and Management from a lagging indicator of performance or compliance to a critical driver of competitive advantage and increased market share.
+We believe our strategy, our portfolio, and our stakeholders need to be in the vanguard of shifting impact measurement and management from a lagging indicator of performance or compliance to a critical driver of competitive advantage and increased market share.
 This shift will take new thinking and potentially new innovation.

-We are excited to share our progress on Impact Measurement and Management with you, and look forward to partnering and learning from you as we work to strengthen it over time.
+We are excited to share our progress on impact measurement and management with you, and look forward to partnering and learning from you as we work to strengthen it over time.

--- Sanjeev Krishnan, Chief Investment Officer, S2G Ventures
+-- Sanjeev Krishnan, Managing Partner, S2G Ventures

 Using Impact Data to Create Business Value